CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab7_Dynamics_365_Marketing_capstone_lab.md

 24. We will not be performing the following steps as it need a authenticated domain to send emails.
 Please read through the below four steps to just understand how the check for errors and go live functionality works.

-25. Before we make the email live, we can check if any errors are present by clicking on the **Check for Errors** button present On the **Command Bar**.
-But since this is for testing purpose, we wil not doing it.
+25. Before we make the email live, we can check if any errors are present by clicking on the **Check content** button present On the **Command Bar**.

 26. Once you have verified that there are no errors, we can go live by clicking on **Go Live** button present on the command bar.
-But since this is for testing purpose, we wil not doing it.

 27. Select the drop-down arrow next to the **Save** button on the command bar and select **Save and Close**.